flourishingkitchen.com

 This makes a perfect snack when served with chopped vegetables and is great for lunch in a wrap filled with green salad and a squeeze of fresh lemon.

-Bright pink hummus in a small dish sprinkled with sesame seeds and fresh mint. this recipe
+Bright pink hummus in a small dish sprinkled with sesame seeds and fresh mint.

 Jump to: